jweatherby/worst-api-server/README.md

 ```

 Navigate to http://localhost:5000.
 You should see a brief set of instructions.
 From there you'll be able to query the above endpoints and do your assignments.
 If you have any problems, email the Team Lead or Engineering Hiring Manager for assistance.

+## Submission Instructions

+Clone or download this repository and then submit your solution to your contact at Points.

+Please *do not fork or submit pull requests* to this repository.

+* Implement your solution using JavaScript or Python.
+* Include comments where you feel that they would be helpful.
+* Include a README with instructions on how setup, run, and test the application.
+Include unit tests.

+**If using JavaScript**

+Create a simple, yet visually appealing and responsive design.
+Target the latest stable version of Google Chrome.

+**If using Python**

+* Implement a simple yet intuitive command line interface.